NOVEMBER 21, 2019

 May/June 2020 - Award Ceremonies in each city (NYC, LA, Detroit)

-Be sure to review the 2019-2020 submission and eligibilty guidelines before bringing the competition to your students!
+Be sure to review the 2019-2020 submission and eligibility guidelines before bringing the competition to your students!